MethodsAndPractices/vsteam/.docs/Hide-VSTeamWorkItemState.md

 ## Description

 Each WorkItem type in each process template has a set of possible states.
 Items may have system-defined states and/or custom (user-defined) states.
 System states cannot be removed, but this command can hide them.
-Note that although some WorkItem types like "Bug" or "Ttask" are found in multiple templates, a change to the available states only applies to one template, and only custom templates can be modified, the built-in ones cannot.
+Note that although some WorkItem types like "Bug" or "Task" are found in multiple templates, a change to the available states only applies to one template, and only custom templates can be modified, the built-in ones cannot.

 ## EXAMPLES